 - Could damage to the 7300 or connected equipment result? – It is certainly possible, depending upon the interconnected equipment and switching times.
 In the public discussion, it was pointed out that relays used in Amplifiers are typically “slow” and they will likely take longer than this RF Tail to switch from Transmitting to Receiving paths.
 That may be likely, but I am not used to seeing any manufacturer specify the “minimum contact closing time.”
 The claims I have heard are based on a single measured closing time, or general expectations.
 Also, someone designing an outboard TX/RX switch today might very well be using PIN diodes specifically to get fast switching times.

 - Is there a weakness in the Design? – YES.
-Surely the Designers did not intend to provide a “SEND” signal that transitions to the Transmit State 2-3 mS prior to the end of RF energy Transmission.
+Surely the Designers did not intend to provide a “SEND” signal that transitions back to the inactive (RECEIVE) State 2-3 mS prior to the end of RF energy Transmission.
 Experiments have shown that other ICOM rigs with similar interfaces (I think the 7600 and 7610 were used as examples) do not have this “feature”

 - Is there a problem with Documentation – Certainly the User Manual does not do a good job of explaining the timing of these signals.
 Vague terms are used like “for use with non-Icom Amplifiers” and “the pin goes low when the transceiver Transmits.”
 I have not seen the Service manual, so I can not comment on that, but most Users probably do not have the Service Manual.
 As a System Engineer, would I be satisfied with the documentation I have seen, in designing an Amplifier interface using these signals? – NO –